-[Update] The September issue of the Geneva Digital Watch is also available in French, Spanish, and Bahasa Indonesian.
-Download your copy!
+[Update] The November issue of the Geneva Digital Watch is now available.
+Download your copy in English, French, Spanish or Bahasa Indonesian.

 The Geneva Digital Watch newsletter is a monthly newsletter, published by the Geneva Internet Platform/DiploFoundation, as part of the GIP Digital Watch initiative, which includes a round-up of developments for each month, interviews with prominent Internet governance experts, features and articles on various digital policy areas, and a just-for-fun section.
 The newsletter complements the GIP Digital Watch observatory and the monthly GIP briefings on Internet governance.

 The latest issue

 Published on 31 March 2018, Issue 29 of the Geneva Digital Watch newsletter provides the latest digital policy updates which took place in March.
 The main highlights include:

 - An overview of the top digital policy trends in March, including increasing scrutiny on Facebook and other Internet companies, caused by the Cambridge Analytica case; taxation in the digital economy continuing to be in focus, as the European Commission announces the much-anticipated tax proposals, and the Organisation for Economic Co-operation and Development (OECD) issues interim report on tax challenges arising from digitalisation; and autonomous car accident amplifying concerns over safety and security issues.

 - An analysis of the Cambridge Analytica case and the digital policy implications of its Facebook data modeling practices.
 We look at how the firm obtained the data of 30 million Facebook users, how the data was used, and what the implications of the case are in areas such as convergence, intermediaries, content policy, privacy and data protection, and consumer protection.